First Black birth recorded in America

-*On this date in 1606, the first recorded birth of a black child in the continental United States occurred.
+*On this date in 1606, the first recorded birth of a child of African decent in the continental United States occurred.
 This was is in the Cathedral Parish Archives in St. Augustine, Florida, thirteen years before enslaved Africans were first brought to the English colony at Jamestown in 1619.

 William Tucker, the first Black child born (recorded) in the American colonies, was baptized on January 3, 1624, in Jamestown, Virginia.
 Two of the first Africans to be brought to North America in 1619 were simply called Anthony and Isabella they were married and in 1624 gave birth to the first Black child born in English America naming him William Tucker in honor of a Virginia Planter.